Zelda-Universe/Tingle/docs/DEVELOPMENT.md

 # Releases

-  Done by Jason, from `master` to `production`, at the end of every 2-week sprint.
+  Done by Jason, from `master` to `production`.

-  The release manager will manually set all user accounts `seen_latest_changelog` to `0` (`false`).
+  The release manager must manually set all user accounts `seen_latest_changelog` to `0` (`false`).
     Don't want a fresh commit to do this before every release; that would be cruft.
     Do this after you deploy the code, to prevent the edge case of a user visiting the site in the small window of time with the old and/or database without the new changelog entries, and would incorrectly set the `seen_latest_changelog`, and even the `last_login` field as well, so once the new data is present, it would not be triggered and shown to them.
     Can use this script: `dev/db/resetUsersChangelogSeenPresence.sh`
       Make sure to set the MySQL parameters appropriately.
-See the script header for more deatils.
+See the script header for more details.

+## Version Info

+  The project uses the file `dev\info\versionsInfo.json` to, at least once in an early migration file when the changelog table was first introduced, appropriately mark users the release level that users had seen / were already comfortable with / knowledgeable about as inferred by their last login time.
+  It's also useful for satisfying curiosity quickly using CLI commands, and is in a machine-parseable format ready for any other sort of task, so I try to make it the authority of this task.

+  In order to add new versions to it, I find the latest commit related to that day.
+I start from `HEAD` following parent commits until I find the day or so after it was released, then I browse forward until the end of any potential 0-day bugfixes and run this command `git log -1 --format='%at' (getclip) | putclip` when I have the commit SHA hash copied to my system clipboard.
+  The human-readable output version of this command is this: `git log -1 --format='%aD' (getclip)`.

+  I used this command to reverse the timestamps: `date -d @(getclip) | head -c -1 | putclip`.

+  You can see if a version already exists by using this command `git show-ref refs/tags/<version_name>` and seeing if you have a line output with a hash or not.

 # Backup